I'm interested in art styles and movements, and share articles about artists that stand out to me.

 I noticed that M.C.
 Escher produced a lot of his work during World War II.
 In fact, he had to move out of Belgium back into the Netherlands because of the war.
 I noted that, unlike many artists who tailor their works around the social happenings at the time, Escher's work doesn't change at all.
 He continues to create the same things without any social commentary on the surrounding war.

 Although Escher did not invent tessellations, he did however basically perfect them.
 He is prominently known for creating tessellation masterpieces.
 Even today, tessellations are used in floor tiles, counter tiles, and wallpaper.
 I can only imagine that Escher's work helped perpetuate the use of tessellations because he made them famous and interesting.

 Overall, M.C.
 Escher's work has a systematic, mathematical tone to it, which interests me.
 Math and science are interesting and fascinating subjects, so when I see the mathematical genius behind Escher's work, I am that much more excited by it.
 As well, three-dimensional design is my favorite type of art.
 A lot of M.C.
 Escher's work deals with three-dimensional design.
-Just from researching his work, I found out a lot of information about perspectives.
-Beforehand, I had only thought there was one and two point perspective.
-But after researching Ascending-Descending, I learned that there are actually three point and four point perspectives, all the way up to six point perspective.
+Just from researching his work, I found a lot of information about perspectives.
+Beforehand, I had only thought there was one and two-point perspective.
+But after researching Ascending-Descending, I learned that there are actually three-point and four-point perspectives, all the way up to six-point perspectives.

 Bart, Anneke, and Bryan Clair.
 EscherMath.
 2007.
 20 Apr.
 2008